- Fri, 13th July to Sun, 15th July, 2018: “Amagi Gion Yamakasa” in Asakura city, Fukuoka Prefecture.

 Sun, 1st July to Tue, 31st July, 2018: “Gion-matsuri” in Kyoto

-This festival is one of the three largest Japanese festivals and today it’s even listed as UNESCO intangible cultural heritage.
+This festival is one of the three largest Japanese festivals and today it’s even listed as a UNESCO intangible cultural heritage.
 It is held at Yasaka Shrine in Kyoto and started about 1,100 years ago.
 Its long history will astonish you.
 The peak of this festival is “Yamahoko Junko,” which is held on the 17th and 24th.
 Thirty-three, very beautiful Yamahokos are paraded through the streets.

 Place：In Yasaka Shrine and around.